jamesha100/cucm-license-management/page1.md

 ## CUCM Licensing Overview

 CUCM licensing is user based with different license types supporting different device types and numbers.
+The available license types are listed below.

 - UCL Basic - supports **one** "basic" device of the types listed below:
     - Analogue device - this would typically be one port on an analogue telephony adapter or an FXS port on a Cisco gateway.